-On August 3, 2000, we completed a \$4 million common stock financing transaction with Millennium Partners, LP, or the Fund, an investment fund with more than a billion dollars in assets under management.
-We received \$3 million of the purchase price at the closing and received the remaining \$1 million upon effectiveness of a registration statement covering the shares purchased by the Fund.
+On August 3, 2000, we completed a \$4 million common stock financing transaction with Millennium Partners, LP, or the Fund, an investment fund with more than \$1 billion in assets under management.
 The Fund purchased our common stock at \$4.33 per share.
 The Fund is entitled, pursuant to an adjustable warrant issued on August 3, 2000 in connection with the sale of common stock to the Fund, to purchase additional shares of common stock for \$0.01 per share.
 The adjustments to the adjustable warrant are calculated on eight dates beginning six months from the closing and every three months thereafter.
 The number of additional shares the Fund may be entitled to on each date will be based on the number of shares of common stock the Fund continues to hold on each date and the market price of our common stock over a period prior to each date.
-We will have the right, under certain circumstances, to cap the number of additional shares by purchasing part of the entitlement from the Fund.
+We have the right, under certain circumstances, to cap the number of additional shares by purchasing part of the entitlement from the Fund.
 On January 27, 2001, the Fund's adjustable warrant became exercisable for 463,369 shares of our common stock, and the Fund purchased all of those shares on March 30, 2001, for \$4,634.
-On April 27, 2001. the Fund's adjustable warrant became exercisable for an additional 622,469 shares of our common stock, and the warrant has not been exercised with respect to those shares.
+On April 27, 2001, the Fund's adjustable warrant became exercisable for an additional 622,469 shares of our common stock, and the Fund purchased all of those shares on July 19, 2001 for \$6,225.
 The Fund also received on August 3, 2000 a warrant to purchase up to 101,587 shares of common stock at \$4.725 per share.
 This warrant is callable by us at \$7.875 per underlying share.